 Document publishers believe that the issue of Syria’s chemical weapons pushed the issue of Iran’s nuclear program for some time.
 As in the situation with the weapons of mass destruction of Syria, and Iran - in both cases we are talking specifically about underground warehouses and industries.
 This circumstance once again raises the question that the study of the underground structures of a potential enemy of the United States is a priority objective for the intelligence activities of the Americans.

-The task of US reconnaissance operations against enemy underground installations dates back to the Second World War, when the Germans decided in August 1943 to launch the production of V-2 ballistic missiles at underground factories near Nordhausen near Erfurt.
-By the end of 1944, production of V-2 in underground plants reached 30 units per day.
-Similarly, the Germans began to produce their jet fighter-bombers at underground plants in Thuringia.
-The British then conducted intensive reconnaissance aviation operations in order to identify the German underground plants.
-They shared this information with United States intelligence.
+The task of U.S. intelligence operations against enemy underground facilities dates back to World War II, when the Germans in August 1943 decided to launch the production of V-2 ballistic missiles in underground factories near Nordhausen near Erfurt.
+By the end of 1944, the production of V-2 at underground plants reached 30 units per day.
+Similarly, the Germans began to produce their own jet fighter-bombers at underground enterprises in Thuringia.
+The British then carried out intensive reconnaissance aviation operations to identify German underground plants.
+The information they shared with United States intelligence.

 During the Cold War, the main target for American reconnaissance operations among the enemy’s underground structures were missile silos and underground control bunkers.
 After the Cold War ended with the collapse of the Soviet Union, American intelligence focused on exploring the rogue states ’underground facilities, which believe that hiding military potential underground remains an effective response to intelligence technology and weapons advantages used by the United States and their allies.
 In 1999, the United States Defense Intelligence Agency stated that in the next 20 years, the proliferation of underground structures will be one of the most difficult tasks facing the US intelligence community.
 And now for American intelligence underground tunnels laid by the North Koreans under the demilitarized zone on the border with South Korea to penetrate enemy territory are of interest.
 Subsurface facilities at 12 levels near Moscow remain the focus of US intelligence.